Summer Nutrition Programs

 - Arrange for meals to be prepared or delivered

-Ensure that your summer food project and sites are sustainable through community partnerships, fundraising, and volunteer recruitment.
+- Ensure that meal sites are sustainable through community partnerships, fundraising, and volunteer recruitment.

 Sponsors must be organizations that are fully capable of managing a food service program.
 To be a sponsor, you must follow regulations and be responsible, financially, and administratively, for running your program.